 The largest employers today are governmental, health care and automotive manufacturing organizations.
-Since 1995,

-Detroit-Warren-Livonia MSA has reduced manufacturing, dependence on its transportation trade.
-In 2006. and manufacturing employed 13% of Detroit's workers, down from 20% approximately ten years ago.
+Since 1995, Detroit-Warren-Livonia MSA has reduced dependence on manufacturing, transportation In 2006, and trade. manufacturing employed 13% of Detroit's workers, down from 20% approximately ten years ago.
 In 1995, 19% of Detroit workers were in the trade and transportation industry.
 The leisure/hospitality and professional/ business sectors now employ a larger percentage of Detroit's population.

-City has had The some economic development success in its greater downtown area since the 1990s.
-The City is pursuing wireless communications, fuel cell technology, health technology and entertainment industries to further diversify its base.
+The City has had some economic development success in its greater downtown area since the 1990s.
+The City is pursuing wireless communications, fuel cell technology, health technology entertainment industries to further diversify its base.